pennlabs/infrastructure/terraform/chronos/README.md

 * GitHub OAuth2 authentication within the `pennlabs` organization
 * Prometheus data sources for `chronos`, `sandbox`, and `production` (with basic auth for the latter two).
 * The Kubernetes node exporter full dashboard
+* Our custom pod dashboard
-* TODO: add our custom dashboard
+* Our custom pod alerting dashboard

 ## team-sync.tf